 Does the Top Speed Matter?

-A scooter's top speed is typically one of the first specifications listed on a manufacturer's site, and while it is worth considering, other factors such as torque and acceleration will also contribute to a scooter's ability to maintain power up hills and provide enough oomph from a standstill.
+A scooter's top speed is typically one of the first specifications listed on a manufacturer's site.
+While it is worth considering, other factors such as torque and acceleration will also contribute to a scooter's ability to maintain power up hills and provide enough oomph from a standstill.
 For those wanting a scooter with a larger motor and faster speeds, consider the overall motor performance rather than just looking at the top speed.
-We found most people want a scooter that goes at least 17 MPH if you are traveling more than a mile.
+We found that most people want a scooter that goes at least 17 mph if traveling more than a mile.
+Going more than 22 mph is generally unnecessary, and scooters feel a little scary at that speed, especially when making emergency maneuvers or hitting a big bump or crack.

-Weight capacities can vary on scooters from under 200 lbs to over 350 lbs.
+Scooters' Weight capacities vary from under 200 lbs to over 350 lbs.
 If you're riding close to these limits, you'll likely see a significant decrease in the manufacturers' claims for power and range.
 Conversely, if you are a lightweight rider, you can expect a boost in these metrics.
 For example, when riding up a medium-grade hill on one of our test scooters, our 200-pound rider barely squeaked by, whereas our 90-pound rider flew up.
 So, for maximum performance, choose a scooter well above your weight.
 You'll also want to consider any additional weight you may carry, such as a backpack, equipment, or groceries.
+If you weigh more than 150 lbs, remember that most scooters will not go much faster than 10 mph up a moderate hill and may require you to aggressively kick up a steep hill.
+Scooters are not the tool of choice in areas of steep hills.
+You are much better served with an e-bike.

 What About Safety?

 While a scooter might not seem like the most dangerous piece of equipment, numerous studies have shown a recent rise in electric scooter-related injuries, often requiring surgical intervention.
 The most at-risk population is the younger college crowd, but all riders should take responsible measures to prevent injuries.
 At the top of the list - wear a helmet!
-This seems obvious, but it's not uncommon to see tourists zipping around the city on rental scooters without a helmet or, worse, riding with two people on the same scooter.
+This seems obvious, but it's not uncommon to see tourists zipping around the city on rental scooters without a helmet or riding with two people on the same scooter.
 Some other good measures are to check your local regulations for age requirements and speed limits, avoid potholes and rain, and ensure your scooter's battery is UL-certified.
 Battery fires have become such a concern in New York City that the city recently implemented Charge Safe policies.
-The biggest takeaways - make sure someone is present when charging and unplug as soon as the battery is full.
+The biggest takeaway is to ensure someone is present when charging and unplug as soon as the battery is full.

 Conclusion

-There are tons of electric scooters on the market today, and each year the number grows.
+Many electric scooters are on the market today, and the number grows annually.
 We know how difficult it can be to pick one out and still feel confident about the decision.
 Above, we have outlined what we think are the most important factors to consider and which models perform best in each area.
-We hope that this thorough review will aid you in purchasing one of these fun and practical machines for whatever your transportation needs are.
+We hope this thorough review will aid you in purchasing one of these fun and practical machines for your transportation needs.